Get Reel-Ready: How to Prepare for a Film Making Career After 12th

 – George Lucas (Star Wars, Indiana Jones)

-While these pieces of advice are great starting points for those who wish to be film makers someday, formal training in the subject is equally important.
+While these pieces of advice are great starting points for those who wish to build a career in the film industry after 12th, formal training in the subject is equally important.
 That doesn’t necessarily mean lots and lots of theoretical learning, rather it implies understanding the fundamentals of film making and applying them to practical projects.
-At Seamedu School of Pro-Expressionism, this is exactly how we enable young minds to learn film making.
+At Seamedu School of Pro-Expressionism, this is exactly how we enable young minds to learn film making and guide them on how to become an director after 12th.

 Author Avatar